-What is the difference between physical and chemical exfoliation?
+What is difference between QV wash and QV gentle wash?

 Some 2050 years after her death, Cleopatra and her crew of ancient Egyptians are still considered to be beauty trailblazers, credited with inventing everything from kohl eyeliner to red lipstick and natural nail polish.
 According to legend, the queen’s penchant for taking a daily bath in donkey’s milk also made her an unwitting advocate for regular chemical exfoliation of the skin.
 Curious?
 We’ll explain how in a minute…

 The term exfoliation simply means to slough away; in the skincare world, it refers to the removal of the cells that cling to the outermost layer of the skin’s surface (the stratum corneum).
 This process occurs naturally – older cells are constantly replaced with new ones that come up through the skin’s deeper layers – but sometimes, thanks to factors such as ageing, the process slows down.
 This can lead to skin cells hanging around past their welcome, which can make the skin look dull or flaky, and feel dry or rough to the touch.
 If the old cells become trapped in a hair follicle, it can result in blockages like pimples or blackheads.